-Uriarra Road by y0t0 is a Russian novel of Australian rural decay. […] Inspired by the film ‘In The Winter Dark’, Uriarra Road charts the decline of an outback town chasing survival as industry money crawls back to the city limits; left in its place is a confused and aging collective memory, drunk on nostalgia and the feral rantings of a right wing press.
+Uriarra Road by y0t0 is a Russian novel of Australian rural decay. […] Inspired by the film ‘In The Winter Dark’, Uriarra Road charts the decline of an outback town chasing survival as industry money crawls back to the city limits; left in its place is a confused and ageing collective memory, drunk on nostalgia and the feral rantings of a right-wing press.
 Cabin fever, writ large.

 And here’s where the Uriarra Road takes me.
 Dusty atmospherics, ghostly soundscapes and echoes of forgotten waves splash across the abandoned landscape of this path where the foundation is built on shimmering guitars, reverb drenched ambient pads and plucked field recordings.
 The music that Sage creates, carries you through a tunnel of sound, until the sonic torrent whooshes you out of its hollow tube and you are left all alone, in silence.
 And so you’d rather return to the world not of this reality, but the one hiding amidst thick layers of sound that makes up the aural painting of this lane.
 And if only my headphones could silence this screaming baby on my commute, everything would be OK.
 The only thing I can do is turn up the volume, close my eyes, and quietly disappear.
 Ah… there… I’m home again…